IBM/AutoMLPipeline.jl/README.md

 head(tr)
 ```

-#### 6. An example of pipeline expression for classification using the Voting Ensemble learner
+#### 6. A pipeline for classification using the Voting Ensemble learner
 ```julia
 # take all categorical columns and hot-bit encode each,
 # concatenate them to the numerical features,